link-daniel/link.github.io/biography.md

 <b>Highlights:</b>

-- Played Magic the Gathering tournaments, Warcraft 3 tournaments and created one of the first German guilds for World of Warcraft.
+- Played Magic the Gathering tournaments, Warcraft 3 tournaments and created one of the first guilds for World of Warcraft.

 - German Abitur.